sefakor20/ripe-wedding-invitation/WEDDING_PRD.md

 # 💍 Product Requirements Document (PRD)
 ## Richard & Peace Wedding Invitation Landing Page
-**Framework:** Laravel 11 + Livewire 3 + Alpine.js + TailwindCSS

 ---

 ### 🧑‍🤝‍🧑 Project Overview
-Develop a **modern, elegant, and mobile-responsive wedding invitation landing page** for:
+Design and develop a **modern, elegant, and mobile-responsive wedding invitation landing page** for:

 - **Groom:** Richard Kwame Bansa
 - **Bride:** Peace Kafui Anyormi-Kpatsa

-The page should beautifully present their story, event details, RSVP form, and Q&A section while reflecting sophistication, warmth, and love.
+The page should showcase the couple, outline event details, RSVP contacts, and provide gifting and Q&A sections — reflecting sophistication, warmth, and love.

 ---

 ### 🎯 Objectives
-- Create a clean, interactive, and responsive wedding invitation site.
+- Create an aesthetically pleasing digital wedding invitation.
-- Showcase all event details and instructions in an elegant format.
+- Present clear details about the ceremony and reception.
-- Allow guests to RSVP seamlessly with Livewire.
-- Implement animations and interactivity using Alpine.js.
+- Provide RSVP and gift options for guests.
-- Optimize for both mobile and desktop.
+- Support both desktop and mobile displays.

 ---

-### ⚙️ Tech Stack
-- **Backend:** Laravel 12
-- **Frontend:** TailwindCSS + Alpine.js
-- **Interactivity:** Livewire 3
-- **Deployment:** Laravel Forge / Shared Hosting / VPS (optional Netlify/Vercel for frontend builds)
-- **Storage:** Local or database for RSVP submissions

----

 ### 🎨 Design Requirements

 #### Color Palette
-- **Emerald Green:** `#046307` (primary)
+- **Emerald Green** — Primary color
-- **Gold:** `#C5A15C` (accent)
-- **White:** `#FFFFFF` (background)
+- **Gold** — Accent and highlights
+- **White** — Background / base color

 #### Typography
-- Headings: *Playfair Display*, *Cormorant Garamond*
-- Accent font: *Great Vibes* (for names, romantic lines)
-- Body text: *Lato* or *Poppins*
+- Elegant serif/script fonts: **Playfair Display**, **Great Vibes**, or **Cormorant Garamond**
+- Clean sans-serif fonts: **Poppins** or **Lato** for body text

 #### Visual Style
-- Modern and romantic with floral or soft gold patterns.
+- Modern, minimal, and romantic
-- Light animations: fade-in, scroll reveal, hover transitions.
+- Subtle animations (fade, slide-in, parallax)
-- Use minimalist white space and soft curves.
+- Use gold borders, floral accents, and soft lighting
-- Ensure readability and accessibility (WCAG 2.1 AA compliant).
+- Responsive and mobile-first design

 ---

 ### 🧩 Functional Requirements

-#### 1. Cover Section (Hero)
+#### 1. Cover Section
-- Two versions:
+- Two design variations:
-  - **Version A:** Simple cover with couple names and date (no RSVP)
+  - **Version A:** Minimal cover with couple names and date (no RSVP)
-  - **Version B:** Full-width image with overlay text
+  - **Version B:** Full-screen hero image with overlay text
-- Elements:
+- Include:
-  - Couple names: *Richard & Peace*
+  - Couple names
-  - Subtitle: *“Join us as we celebrate our love”*
+  - Subheading: “Join us as we celebrate our love”
   - Location: *Tanyigbe-Etoe, Ho – Volta Region*
-  - Optional: countdown timer (Alpine.js)
-  - Animated scroll-down arrow
+  - Animated scroll-down indicator

 ---

 #### 2. Event Details Section
 - Header: “Our Special Day”
-- Display as timeline or card layout:
+- Timeline layout or icon-based structure:
-  1. Engagement Ceremony
+  - **Part 1:** Engagement Ceremony
-  2. Exchange of Vows
+  - **Part 2:** Exchange of Vows
-  3. Marriage Registry (Private)
+  - **Part 3:** Marriage Registry (Private)
-  4. Reception
+  - **Part 4:** Reception
-- Include icons or separators between parts.
-- Optional: Animate each card on scroll (Alpine.js or CSS transitions)
+- Display time and venue elegantly with dividers.

 ---

-#### 3. Dress Code Section
+#### 3. Dress Code
+- Highlight colors: Emerald Green, Gold, and White
-- Display color swatches for **Emerald Green**, **Gold**, and **White**.
+- Show 3 color swatches
-- Caption: *“Dress to complement our love in these colors.”*
+- Text: “Dress to complement our love in these colors.”

 ---

 #### 4. Ceremony Note
 > “Ceremony is strictly by invitation.
 While we would love to have you on our guest list, please leave our little nephews and nieces at home for an intimate adults-only event.
 Please note, your access card will be required for the reception venue.”

-- Displayed in cursive font (Great Vibes) or italic serif with gold text.
+Styled with italics or cursive gold text.

 ---